Orange-OpenSource/ouds-ios/docs_release/README.md

 - Review and merge this pull request on GitHub.
 The merge strategy must be a **simple merge without squash of commits** (this strategy is only dedicated to feature branches to merge in develop branch).

+- Generate documentation from Swift sources, it will update online version and generate a ZIP file in _/tmp_
+    ```shell
+    ./generateDoc.sh --libversion=X.Y.Z --usegit
+    # --usegit means updating GitHub Pages branch
+    # Add --nozip if you don't want a ZIP file
+    # X.Y.Z here is just the version number to display in main index.html pages, replace values of course
+    ```

 - Launch a job on your runner to build the demo application

 - Or use _Fastlane_ command:
     ```shell
     # Variables for application signing